hadrienj/hadrienj.github.io/_posts/2020-11-05-Essential-Math-Integrals.md

     0.5743302591128678

-An area under the ROC curve of 0.5 corresponds to a model which is not better than random and an area of 1 corresponds to perfect predictions.
+An area under the ROC curve of 0.5 corresponds to a model that is not better than random and an area of 1 corresponds to perfect predictions.

 Now, let's compare this value to the area under the ROC curve of your